captainbrosset/tocex/README.md

 <!-- ------------------------------ -->
 ### Copy the TOC as links

-You can copy the TOC as a list of Markdown links, to add Contents navigation within a page, providing a webpage or article TOC.<!-- _local TOC_, _partial TOC_ -->
+You can copy the TOC as a list of Markdown links, to add Contents navigation within a webpage.
+This provides a webpage or article TOC.<!-- _local TOC_, _partial TOC_ -->

 1. Click the **Copy as links** button.<!-- https://learn.microsoft.com/microsoft-edge/devtools-guide-chromium/network/reference -->